State space representations of the Roesser type for convolutional layers: Problem statement

 where we tacitly set $u[\bi - \bt ]$ to zero if $\bi - \bt $ is not in the domain of $u\lsb\cdot\rsb$, which can be understood as zero-padding.
 A convolutional layer retains the dimension $d$ and the multi-index $\br \in \bbN_0^d$ defines the size of the kernel $K\lsb\cdot\rsb$.

-Our multi-index description of a convolution \eqref{eq:conv} encompasses N-D convolutions ($d=N$).
-A 1-D convolution ($d=1$) operates on a 1-D signal, e.g., a time signal, a 2-D convolution ($d=2$) operates on signals with two propagation dimensions, e.g., images, and an N-D convolution considers inputs with even more input dimensions, e.g., 3-D convolutions may be used to process videos or medical images.
+Our multi-index description of a convolution \eqref{eq:conv} encompasses d-D convolutions.
+A 1-D convolution ($d=1$) operates on a 1-D signal, e.g., a time signal, a 2-D convolution ($d=2$) operates on signals with two propagation dimensions, e.g., images, and an N-D convolution ($d=N$) considers inputs with even more input dimensions, e.g., 3-D convolutions may be used to process videos or medical images.

-The problem considered in this paper is to determine a state-space model of a convolutional layer \eqref{eq:conv}.
-Theorem~\ref{thm:main1} deals with the special case $d=2$, and in Section~\ref{sec:statespace}, we further provide state space respresentations for extensions of \eqref{eq:conv}.
+The problem considered in this paper is to determine a state space model of a convolutional layer \eqref{eq:conv}.
+Theorem~\ref{thm:main1} deals with the special case $d=2$, and in Section~\ref{sec:statespace}, we provide state space representations for extensions of \eqref{eq:conv}.